Counseling in Connecticut, Florida & New York

 We are professional counselors who work with people much like you.
 Of importance, our professional counselors can only treat patients they have an expertise in.
 This is a professional responsibility.
 Please visit each professional counselor’s biography page by clicking on their name.
 You can read more information about who they see for counseling and their background.

 Lisa Taylor-Austin is the practice owner and a licensed professional counselor.
-She counsels children, teens and adults.
-Patients must be ages six and older.
+She counsels teens and adults.
+Patients must be ages twelve and older.
 She has an approachable demeanor and explains things in an understandable manner.
 Lisa uses different approaches in counseling.
 First, Cognitive Behavioral Therapy, can teach patients how to look at things in a more realistic and positive manner.
 Second, Interactive Therapy and Person Centered Therapy help patients feel comfortable and connected.
+Third, she provides EMDR for those who have experienced trauma.
 Lastly, she teaches patients skills to help themselves.
 Lisa sees a diverse population of patients and has extensive experience working in educational settings.